usagitoneko97/klara/A2.ReversingAst/readme.md

 program_string = astor.to_source(as_tree)
 exec(program_string)
 ```
-The console should displayed following if all the steps is perform correctly.
+The console should display following if all the steps are perform correctly.
 ```python
 >>> 3
 ```
 ---
-### Building ast for a fibonacci series
+### Building ast for a Fibonacci series
-Consider the python code that generates fibonacci series below
+Consider the python code that generates Fibonacci series below
 ```python
 def fib():
     a = 0